The best budget laptops in 2024: bargain laptops for photo editing & home working

 Webcam not Full HD

-Here's something very special: an affordable laptop, but one sporting an ultra-premium OLED screen.
-The 15.6" display in the VivoBook 15 OLED has a sky-high 2880x1800 resolution and huge 600-nit max brightness, along with 100% DCI-P3 color support - that's simply amazing, and perfect for precise image or video editing.
+Here's something special: an affordable laptop, but one sporting a premium OLED screen.
+The 15.6" display in the VivoBook 15 OLED has a super-high 2880x1620 resolution and a commendable 600-nit max brightness, along with 100% DCI-P3 color support - that's simply amazing, and perfect for precise image or video editing.

 A huge range of processor and RAM configurations are available, but we reckon an Intel Core i5 or AMD Ryzen 5 version is a good sweet spot for performance at an affordable price.